Wellfleet Sprint Triathlon

 We all want a safe, fair race.
 No one likes to receive a time penalty, and the race officials understand that…but again, we all want a safe, fair competition.
 So please note:

-Officials will traveling along the bike course.
+Officials will be traveling along the bike course.

 Officials will be placed at strategic positions on both courses including transition area, bike mount and dismount.

-Race rules:
+Race Rules:

 1. Helmets: Only helmets approved by the US Consumer Product Safety Commission (CPSC) may be used in USAT sanctioned events.
 Helmets must be worn at all times while on your bike before, during, and after the event.
 Penalty: Disqualification